s-a-malik/blackbelt/README.md

 Furthermore, we experimented with a revert feature that transforms the transaction focused execution to an intend focused value transfer.
 The feature uses a smart contract to check if the balance changes are in line with what is expected and reverts the transaction if the criteria is not fulfilled.

+This was a prize-winning [submission](https://ethglobal.com/showcase/blackbelt-vp2d4) at ETHBogota (Pokt Network, MetaMask, IPFS, Polygon and Coinbase Cloud Prizes) and also at the MetaMask Snaps Sozu Haus in October 2022.

 ## Repo Structure and Stack